Table of Contents

 Read Also – Why Use A Paraben And Sulfate-Free Shampoo?

 Your shampoo and conditioner can also give you an oily scalp by getting trapped in the hair follicles.
-Ensure that you rinse your hair well after shampooing and conditioning until the water runs completely clean.
-Also, use cold water for the final rinse to seal the hair cuticles.
-If you use hot water instead, the follicles will again open up, and the sebum will start oozing out.
+Ensure you rinse your hair well after shampooing and conditioning until the water is spotless.
+Also, seal the hair cuticles using cold water for the final rinse.
+If you use hot water instead, the follicles will open again, and the sebum will ooze out.

 5. Wash With Lemon Juice

-Lemon juice is extremely helpful in maintaining the pH balance of the scalp, which further helps in controlling the overproduction of sebum on the scalp.
+Lemon juice is extremely helpful in maintaining the pH balance of the scalp, which further helps control the overproduction of sebum on the scalp.
 For this, you need to add the juice of half a lemon to 3 cups of water.
-Once you are done with your hair wash (shampooing, conditioning, and rinsing), do a final rinse with this lemon-water mixture to constrict the hair follicles and reduce oiliness.
+Once you finish your hair wash (shampooing, conditioning, and rinsing), rinse with this lemon-water mixture to constrict the hair follicles and reduce oiliness.

 6. Get Rid Of Buildups

-Using too many hair styling products can cause buildups at the hair follicles on your scalp.
+Using too many hair styling products can cause buildup at the hair follicles on your scalp.
 This increases the production of sebum to push them out.
-Hence, it is essential to get rid of product buildups to eliminate the oiliness of the scalp.
-You can prepare a paste by mixing baking soda with water and rub it gently on the scalp to remove any buildup.
+Hence, it is essential to remove product buildup to eliminate the oiliness of the scalp.
+Mix baking soda with water and gently rub a paste on the scalp to remove buildup.
 Then, wash it off with lukewarm water.

 Also Read – 5 Surprising Beauty Uses of Eggshells You Must Try for Radiant Looks